knative/docs/docs/bookstore/page-4/create-sequence-to-streamline-ML-workflows.md

     log-trigger        bookstore-broker    http://event-display.default.svc.cluster.local                       164m   True
     ```

-    And until this point, **your cluster should have the following triggers** that are created by you.
+    And until this point, **your cluster should have the following Triggers** that are created by you.
     ![image](images/image12.png)